AT-Antelope/lmproj_offlineVer/README.md

 # lmproj

-# IMPORTANT: This is a unfinished version, the next step is change to online version, then must be need to change few function or effect.
+# IMPORTANT: This is a unfinished version's backup, the next version will change to online version, then must be need to change few of function or effect.

 # This is just a project to help a friend to pass the oral defense with only can use vue and bootstrap